onucharles/onucharles.github.io/_posts/2020-07-05-vanier-tips.md

 If you must, apply again
 ------
 I applied twice before I got the Vanier, first in 2017, then in 2018.
 Of course give it your best shot the first time.
-Many people get it on their first try.
+Many people get it on their first try too.
 But don't be discouraged if you don't get it.
-If anything you are in a better position the second time 'cos you have your documents set, you just need to improve them, include the new feathers you have added to your cap and ofcourse chase your professors for reference letters all over again (fun stuff).
+If anything you are in a better position the second time 'cos you have your documents set, you just need to improve them, include the new feathers you have added to your cap and of course chase your professors for reference letters all over again (fun stuff).

 ---